athomasq/athomasq.github.io/categories/investing/portfolio-statistics-2024.md

 My angel investing career has had several distinct phases.
 Combining them into a single portfolio isn't as informative as breaking them into cohorts:

-**Cohort I:** 2014-2017, 9 companies, India focus, 31% irr
+**Cohort I:** 2014-2017, 9 companies, India focus, 5.2x and 31%
-**Cohort II:** 2019-2021, 14 companies, generalist, 24% irr
+**Cohort II:** 2019-2021, 14 companies, generalist, 2.0x and 24%
-**Cohort III:** 2022-2024, 14 companies, thesis-driven, 4% irr
+**Cohort III:** 2022-2024, 14 companies, thesis-driven, 1.1x and 4%

 These cohorts analogize nicely to "traditional" venture fund cycles; they also reflect my evolving investment strategy.
-I describe them in more detail below.
+Details below.

 ----